They are cute: Don Jazzy says as he watches Liquorose and Emmanuel on their date

 Don Jazzy Joins ‘Shippers’ Association, Blushes as He Watches Liquorose and Emmanuel on Their Date

-- Liquorose and Emmanuel is one ship that makes their fans happy and Nigerian celebrities like Don Jazzy has shown support
+- Liquorose and Emmanuel are one couple that makes their fans happy and Nigerian celebrities like Don Jazzy have shown support

-- In a video sighted on Instagram, the Mavin boss who was watching the couple on a date in the house gushed over them
+- In a video sighted on Instagram, the Mavin boss who was watching the couple on a date in the house got in his feelings

 - Don Jazzy revealed that he likes them together as he excitedly 'shipped' the dancer and her love interest